NeSyGeo: A Neuro-Symbolic Framework for Multimodal Geometric Reasoning Data Generation: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{NeSyGeo}, a novel framework for geometric reasoning data generation, featuring a Geo-DSL for symbolic synthesis, a conversion engine for image and text generation, and an LLM-driven generator for Q\&A pairs with CoT.
-NeSyGeo ensures validity through rigorous symbolic definitions and diversity via varied actions and neural searching. \item Using our framework, we synthesize the\textbf{ NeSyGeo-Caption }and\textbf{ NeSyGeo-CoT} training datasets with 100k high-quality samples, alongside a comprehensive geometric task evaluation set\textbf{ NeSyGeo-Test}.
-These datasets are characterized by their diversity, rigor, and balanced distribution of information across image and text modalities. \item We demonstrate significant performance improvements on several MLLMs across multiple benchmarks using both RL and SFT training methods with our training sets, validating the effectiveness of our framework and the high quality of our datasets. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{NeSyGeo}, a novel neuro-symbolic framework for geometric reasoning data generation.
+NeSyGeo incorporates a comprehensive Geo-DSL, a reasoner–verifier for CoT generation, and a painter–translator module for informalization.
+It ensures data quality, enhances diversity, improve the correctness of reasoning chains, and reduces redundancy across modalities. \item Using our framework, we synthesize \textbf{ NeSyGeo-Caption }and\textbf{ NeSyGeo-CoT} training datasets with 100k samples, featuring high-quality images and reasoning chains, alongside a comprehensive geometric task evaluation set \textbf{NeSyGeo-Test} with 2,668 samples.
+These datasets are characterized by their diversity, rigor, and balanced distribution of information across image and text modalities. \item We demonstrate significant performance improvements on several MLLMs across multiple benchmarks using both RL and SFT training methods with our training sets, validating the effectiveness of our framework and the high quality of our datasets. \end {itemize}